camilosw/flash-messages/README.md

 - `successClasses`: classes to be used with `success` styling
 - `infoClasses`: classes to be used with `info` styling
 - `buttonClasses`: classes to be used when `autoHide` is set to `false` and flash message has a dismiss button
-- `transitionWait`: number of milliseconds to allow for the CSS transition (defaults to `fade`) to complete
+- `transitionWait`: number of milliseconds to allow for the transition(s) activated by removing the `activeClass`

 You can also set `autoHide`, `hideDelay` and `id` options on messages.
 This will override global configuration:
 ```javascript